Harshit130127/Todoweb_django/README.md

 - Template Engine: Django Templates

-## AUTHENTICATION
+## Authentication

-> Signup: create username, email, and password
+- Signup: create username, email, and password

-> Login: validate credentials using Django's auth system
+- Login: validate credentials using Django's auth system

-> Logout: ends the session
+- Logout: ends the session

-> All tasks are linked to logged in users only
+- All tasks are linked to logged in users only